Going Deeper with FWI

 Sensitivity kernels for both transmission FWI and reflection FWI that use the conventional cross-correlation imaging condition (left) and the inverse scattering imaging condition (right).
 The new PGS FWI kernel (right) removes migration isochron artifacts resulting in accurate deep velocity models.

 The left and right versions of this figure appear similar but they are not.
-But first let us examine what is different for transmission FWI and reflection FWI.
+First, let us examine what is different for transmission FWI and reflection FWI.
 Heuristically, it is obvious why transmission FWI requires extremely long offsets to provide reasonably deep velocity updates: The 'banana' transmission FWI kernel only affects the velocity model in this example for quite shallow depths.
 Velocity updates at larger depths will require much longer offsets.
 In contrast, reflection FWI clearly provides much deeper velocity updates for the same offset.

 Unfortunately, FWI has historically been more challenging for most people to implement.
 One challenge has been the high wavenumber 'migration isochron' that dominates the left-side sensitivity kernel based upon the conventional cross-correlation imaging condition.
 In contrast, the right-side sensitivity kernel uses a new Inverse Scattering Imaging Condition (ISIC) developed by PGS and is free of this artifact.
 For more details refer to the paper by Ramos-Martinez et al. presented at the 2016 SEG conference.